yihui/yihui.org/content/tinytex/r.md

 ```
 ````

+You can, and perhaps should, remove this option after you finish debugging (to silence LaTeX, because you no longer need to read the full log).

 ## Other LaTeX distributions

 The **tinytex** package is not tied to TinyTeX, although (unsurprisingly) it should work best with TinyTeX.
 Specifically: